two-hundred/celerity-docs/docs/runtime/intro.md

 The Celerity runtime is designed to be deployed in containerised environments, such as Kubernetes, Docker, and the container orchestration platforms that use these technologies such as Amazon ECS, Google Kubernetes Engine, and Azure Kubernetes Service.

-The runtime supports applications that provide HTTP APIs, WebSocket APIs and those that poll messages from a queue or message broker.
+The runtime supports applications that provide HTTP APIs, WebSocket APIs, workflows, scheduled handlers, cloud event handlers and those that poll messages from a queue, message broker or data stream.

 ## How the runtime works